casper-network/docs-archive/dapp-dev-guide/tutorials/erc20/tests.rst

 Now that we have a testing context, we can use it to create unit tests in a file called `integration_tests.rs <https://github.com/casper-ecosystem/erc20/blob/master/example/erc20-tests/src/integration_tests.rs>`_.
 The unit tests verify the contract code by invoking the functions defined in the `test_fixture.rs <https://github.com/casper-ecosystem/erc20/blob/master/example/erc20-tests/src/test_fixture.rs>`_ file.

-The example below shows you one of the example tests.
+The example below shows one of the example tests.
 Visit `GitHub <https://github.com/casper-ecosystem/erc20/blob/master/example/erc20-tests/src/integration_tests.rs>`_ to find all the available tests.

 .. code-block:: rust